Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw4/report.md

 ## Part A
 I used the Ames ancestor genome  and Ames genome.
 I ran nucmer to align them and used show-snps to get the variant information.
 They're both in `ames_comp.delta` and `ames_comp.snps`.

 The results showed around 32 total differences.
+Most of the differences looked small and spread out, but there were some regions where coordinates jumped by large amounts, which could mean structural differences.